 So my advice to you is to make friends, connect with your readers, show your support and help people within your community from time to time.

-Task: Build a supportive community around your blog.
+Task: Build a supportive network around your blog.
 This is not a quick process by any means, but start making those important connections now.

 If you already have a community, don’t be afraid to reach out to a few folks and ask for help and support.

-However, without the right motivation and mindset, I would NOT be where I am today in blogging and that’s me being totally honest.
+However, without the right motivation and mindset, I would NOT be where I am today in blogging, and that’s me being totally honest with you.

 Motivation is one of the most critical ingredients to making progress, moving forward and reaching your goals in blogging.